SBA Paycheck Protection Program Loans ("First Draw PPP")

-- Loan amount: You can borrow up to 2.5x your business’s average monthly payroll costs
+- Loan amount: You could have borrowed up to 2.5x your business’s average monthly payroll costs

 - Interest rate: 1%, fixed for the life of the loan

-- Term: 5-year term; payments are not required until loan forgiveness
+- Term: 5-year term; payments were not required until loan forgiveness was determined

 - Fees: No fees